 - 5 Possible Defenses to Drug Trafficking Charges in Los Angeles

 - 6 Potential Outcomes of Your Drug Trafficking Case

 - 7 Penalties for Drug Trafficking Charges in Los Angeles

-- 8 Additional Immigration Consequences for Immigrants
+- 8 Additional Immigration Consequences for Immigrants in LA

 How Our Criminal Defense Lawyers Can Help if You’ve Been Charged With Drug Trafficking.